AshkanDn/NHS-Digital-Prescribing/README.md

 <img width="693" alt="pic20" src="https://user-images.githubusercontent.com/39264718/68087853-4716e680-fe51-11e9-91e0-0566a10fb289.png">

-The Oral Anticoagulants in Cardiovascular System had actually the second highest presentations among all.
-From the chart, the first two highest figures are extremely different from others.
-Based on current data we cannot deduct any conclusion on Why and How.
-Nevertheless, if time allows we could delve further into it to see how it distributes within practices and regions.
+The presentation of Oral Anticoagulants in the Cardiovascular System ranked second highest among all categories.
+Notably, the first two highest figures stand out significantly from the rest.
+However, based on the current data, we cannot draw any conclusions regarding the reasons behind this disparity.
+Nonetheless, given sufficient time, we could explore this further to understand how these figures are distributed among practices and regions.

-Due to the time, I would only some more visualization about such distributions in practice level to see which practices have the highest figures in UK.
-We omit results for distribution of BNF across practices for now.
+Due to time constraints, we will focus solely on additional visualizations to explore the distribution of Oral Anticoagulants in practice level across the UK.
+We will postpone the analysis of BNF distributions across practices for the time being.

 ![Picture21](https://user-images.githubusercontent.com/39264718/68087862-69a8ff80-fe51-11e9-99bf-83e5d0d11186.png)

-This barchart was obtained based on practice IDs.
-Running over practice names cannot be worked as there are similar names with different IDs.
-Obtaining names comes after this stage.
-The highest figure is for "OCTAGON MEDICAL PRACTICE".
+This bar chart was generated based on practice IDs rather than practice names due to the presence of similar names with different IDs.
+The practice names will be obtained in the subsequent stage.
+The practice with the highest figure is "OCTAGON MEDICAL PRACTICE".

 <img width="713" alt="pic22" src="https://user-images.githubusercontent.com/39264718/68087878-9bba6180-fe51-11e9-87d1-95d5d5ef07f0.png">